-In this paper, we aim to improve the resolution and localization accuracy of CAMs.
-As an alternative to interpolation, we propose to equip a classifier employed for WSOL with a \emph{parametric} decoder architecture that is trained to gradually upscale the resolution of feature maps, and construct a full resolution CAM (Fig.\ref{fig:proposal}).
-We explicitly model the foreground and background using the decoder, allowing for robust localization.
-The decoder outputs two activation maps, one for the foreground and other for the background with the same size as the input image.
-Using a decoder such as in Fig.\ref{fig:proposal} which has the U-Net form~\cite{Ronneberger-unet-2015} is mainly motivated by deep image prior with its successful application to super-resolution task~\cite{Ulyanov2020deepip} and other tasks including denoising, and inpainting.
+Using a decoder such as in Fig. \ref{fig:proposal}, which has a U-Net form~\cite{Ronneberger-unet-2015}, is mainly motivated by deep image prior~\cite{Ulyanov2020deepip}.
+It has been successfully applied to super-resolution task and other tasks, including denoising and inpainting~\cite{Ulyanov2020deepip}.
+It was shown in \cite{Ulyanov2020deepip} that such U-Net architectures with skip connections capture a large part of low-level image statistics.
+As shown in the recent research in \cite{wei2021shallowspol}, such low-level details play a critical role in improving localization accuracy.
+The authors of \cite{wei2021shallowspol} aggregate low-level features to yield detailed CAMs that are also used to collect pseudo-labels for pixel-alignment.
+This suggests that exploiting fine-grained details in deep networks is a promising direction to improve localization accuracy.
 Fig.\ref{fig:intuition} shows the intuition of our method and its connection to deep image prior~\cite{Ulyanov2020deepip}.
-Authors in \cite{Ulyanov2020deepip} show that such convolutional architectures with skip connections capture a large part of low-level image statistics.
-Such low details turn out to play a critical part in improving localization such as it was demonstrated in the recent state-of-the-art method in WSOL task~\cite{wei2021shallowspol}.
-This confirms that exploiting fine-grained details in deep networks is a promising direction to improve localization accuracy.

-In contrast to the work in \cite{Ulyanov2020deepip} in which a transductive learning setup is used for super-resolution task without supervision, we consider an inductive learning using guidance allowing fast inference but \emph{without additional supervision}.
-In particular, we propose to use local and global constraints to train the decoder.
-Local constraints entails pixel alignment with pseudo-annotation harvested from the CAMs of a WSOL classifier.
-In addition, consistency loss such as conditional random field (CRF) is used to align the activations with the object boundaries by exploiting statistical properties of the image such as color and local proximity between pixels.
-We use an additional global constraint to recover complete part of the object using size prior.
+In contrast the transductive learning setup used in \cite{Ulyanov2020deepip} for unsupervised super-resolution, we consider an inductive learning allowing for fast inference.
+In particular, we propose using local and global constraints to train the decoder \emph{without additional supervision}.
+The local constraints entail pixel alignment with pseudo-annotation that are collected from CAMs produced by a WSOL classifier.
+In addition, conditional random field (CRF)~\cite{tang2018regularized} is used as a consistency loss to align the activations with object boundaries, by exploiting statistical properties of the image such as color and local proximity between pixels.
+An additional global constraint allows recovering the complete part of the object using a size prior.